Symphony Concert Is an Ode to Romance

 First published in the Feb.
-3 print issue of the Outlook Valley Sun.
+5 print issue of the Burbank Leader.

 On the heels of a strong turnout for January’s annual Baroque concert, the Pasadena Symphony orchestra sets the tone for a romantic Valentine’s weekend with Tchaikovsky’s Violin Concerto on Saturday, Feb.
 12, at the Ambassador Auditorium with both matinee and evening performances at 2 p.m. and 8 p.m.